earnx-stake/EarnX-Lottery/README.md

 Go now and delegate to EarnX to have a chance !!!

-All Results will be publish here and announced on Moonbeam Discord #General channel.
+All Results will be published here and announced on Moonbeam Discord #General channel.

-# Next Lottery runs
+# Next Lottery Runs
 Week 1 - on Sunday, January 23th, 2022 (open)

 Week 2 - on Sunday, January 30th, 2022 (waiting)